Sourish-07012003/AI-poweredCodeReviewer/README.md

 🤖 CodeCritic AI - AI Powered Code Reviewer

 CodeCritic AI is a modern full-stack web app that provides instant code reviews using artificial intelligence.
-Built with React, Node.js, and Express, this tool allows users to paste JavaScript code, click "Review," and receive AI-generated suggestions and feedback.
+Built with React, Node.js, and Express, this tool allows users to paste codeof any language, click "Review," and receive AI-generated suggestions and feedback.

 🚀 Live Demo
  https://ai-powered-code-reviewer-mf59.vercel.app